firepress-org/rclone-in-docker/README-CI.md

 You'll be a CI ninja for Docker in no time 👊.

-## doker history log
+## Docker history log

+I included an docker history in the CI.
 This is only to show how efficient this build is.
+Per example:

 ```
 docker history devmtl/rclone:1.49.1_2019-08-30_00H37s29_d5e6b51